IMF urges Asia to be mindful of spillover risks from tightening

 Asian economies faced a choice between supporting growth with more stimulus and withdrawing it to stabilise debt and inflation, he said.

-While Bank of Japan policy runs counter to a global shift towards monetary tightening, central banks in the United States, Britain and Australia raised interest rates recently.
+The Bank of Japan's easing policy -- which the IMF has described as quite effective -- runs counter to a global shift towards monetary tightening, with central banks in the United States, Britain and Australia having already raised interest rates.

+The widening gap between Japanese and U.S. interest rates has been a major factor behind the recent yen depreciation to two-decade lows.

+"You can mostly explain the recent movements, especially the last month, in the yen based on essentially tighter global monetary policy" including the U.S. Federal Reserve, said Ranil Salgado, assistant director and Japan mission chief at IMF's Asia and Pacific Department.

 The war was affecting Asia through higher commodity prices and slower growth in Europe, he said.

-Speaking at his first media event since becoming one of four deputy managing directors at the global lender last year, Okamura warned on the prospect of even more forceful tightening if inflation expectations kept on "drifting".
+Speaking at his first media event since becoming one of four deputy managing directors at the global lender in December, Okamura warned on the prospect of even more forceful tightening if inflation expectations kept on "drifting".

 ((tetsushi.kajimoto@thomsonreuters.com; +81-3-6441-1829;))